oist/Physics-of-Behavior-Tutorials/README.md

 # Physics of Behavior Tutorials

+**Citation**

+You can cite these tutorials by using the DOI 10.5281/zenodo.15099730 and we hope to add to this collection in the future.

 **Overview of the tutorials**

 We offer three tutorials covering the analysis of organism-scale behavior through distinct yet interconnected topics.
 These topics are rooted in the ideas and tools of the physics of complex systems and thus we denote this collection as "Physics of Behavior".
 While they are technically independent, completing them in order may be beneficial.

-You can cite these tutorials by using the DOI 10.5281/zenodo.15099730 and we hope to add to this collection in the future.

 1. Posture Space Analysis: the first tutorial explores posture space analysis by demonstrating how to decompose high-dimensional postural data into a few meaningful eigenpostures using Principal Component Analysis (PCA).
 The dataset used comes from C. elegans posture tracking.
 2. Reconstructing Posture Space Dynamics: the second tutorial introduces the concept of state space and chaotic systems through a toy model.
 It then presents a data-driven technique for reconstructing the state space of that model.
 3. Markov Chains for Behavioral Modeling: the final tutorial introduces Markov chains as a framework for modeling behavior.
 A toy model is used to illustrate how transition matrices can naturally cluster the state space.
 The tutorial concludes with a real-life application using C. elegans postural data.

 Applying these techniques to your own data may require additional effort.
 A more detailed version of state space reconstruction and Markov chain methods is available [here](https://github.com/AntonioCCosta/markov_worm/tree/main).

 **How to Use These Tutorials on Your Local Machine**